sou7500/sou7500/README.md

 ### About Me :

-- 🔭 I’m currently working on Churn Analysis
+- 🔭 I’m currently working on Churn Analysis and Predictive Modelling.
 - 🌱 I’m currently learning Py Spark
-- 💬 Ask me about Data exploration using Pandas, SQL or Visualization in Tableau
+- 💬 Ask me about Data exploration using Pandas, SQL and Visualization in Tableau
 - 📫 How to reach me: kumarsourabh92@yahoo.in
 - ⚡ Fun fact: I love tab over space & I love Tea over Coffee!!